How to use Facebook effectively in campaigns

 Among the most effective ways of marketing a law firm digitally is by using social media.
 The various platforms offer an opportunity to reach millions and, because much research has been done on the kind of people who use each platform, it is possible to target particular forms of social media in accordance with the target market.

 Facebook offers a particularly effective means of reaching large numbers of people.
-Firstly, research has shown that 78 per cent of the UK’s regular internet users are on Facebook, which amounts to around 40 million people.
+Firstly, research has shown that three-quarters of the UK's regular internet users are on Facebook, which amounts to around 40 million people.
 Secondly, the demographics are diverse, although it is slightly skewed towards women and a bit more towards those aged 25-44.

 The key thing is that Facebook is hugely popular and well-used.
 That means whatever your firm’s buyer personas, they are likely to be well-represented among the tens of millions of Britons interacting with the site.